LGLTeam/Android-Login-Form-Java/README.md

 # PHP

-Add `login.php` to your server that supports PHP.
+Add `login.php` to your server that supports PHP, use 000webhost.com for free webserver.
 Repo based hosting such as Github does not support PHP

-Change URL on `public static String URL` on `LoginForm.java` file
+Change URL on `public static String URL` on `MainActivity.java` file

+# Merging into your project

+It's easy, just copy and paste the code of `public static void Start(final Context context)` into your project and make some changes

+See the example folder how the login code was merged into the mod menu project on `MainActivity.java` file

 # How to implement to APK: